 Safety and wellbeing

-Familiarity with health and safety rules and regulations is a critical part of apprenticeship training and the engineering industry as a whole.
-With competent and trained health and safety staff on hand to offer support, we are here to make sure you know your obligations.
+Familiarity with health and safety rules and regulations is a critical part of apprenticeship training and the engineering industry.
+With comprehensively trained health and safety staff on hand to offer support, we are here to make sure you know your obligations.

 Your health and safety obligations are the same to your apprentice as they are to your other employees.